gobGrobw/bad-apple-terminal/README.md

 # Running locally
-Running locally requires ffmpeg to be installed
+Running locally requires ffmpeg and stb_image.h to be installed

 1. Create a directory named **video_frames**
 ```bash